 The $120 successor to Misfit's first swim-focused wearable.
 In our review we found its lap counting data questionable but it is at least easy to use.

-The last brand to round out the Fossil Group stable is Chaps - expect some classy smart analogue styles in the next few months.
+The last brand to round out the Fossil Group stable is Chaps - we still haven't seen these yet so perhaps they will turn up in 2017.